borealis-agency/next-starter/template/README.md

 In order to get the best experience out of the box, [VSCode](https://code.visualstudio.com/) is recommended, but it's not required.
 Formatting and linting runs as a separate step outside the editor so your editor choice won't mess up anything.

-There are some recommended VSCode extensions set up as part of this project, but you are not forced to install them.
-If you do install them, you will get a better developer experience with auto code formatting on save and linting warnings/errors directly inside your editor.
+There are some recommended VSCode extensions set up as part of this project and you should install them in order to get the best experience.

 ### Other code editors

 In case you use another code editor, just make sure these integrations/extensions are installed and enabled for better developer experience:

-- [ESLint](https://eslint.org/) - checks your JS/TS code and warns you about potential problems
+- [Biome](https://biomejs.dev/) - checks your JS/TS code and warns you about potential problems
   - it does run on each PR so editor integration isn't necessary, but it's quite helpful to get feedback on your code as early as possible

 These aren't required, but they can make your developer experience a lot better while working on this project.